Earth-Hominid/iRead/README.md

 This project was originally a one page application written in Vanilla JavaScript, HTML, and CSS.
 The project has been refactored using React, and Firebase has been added to store the library.

-The CSS is built from the ground up and dynamically adjusts for most screen sizes.

 This project is part of **The Odin Project Full Stack [Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library)**

 ### Technology